 It also makes the targeted customers feel special, and helps you get closer to them and understand their problems better.

-3. Is the customer database I use for accounts and billing good enough for marketing?
+3. Can I use my accounts and billing database for marketing?

 Your ordinary accounts database is unlikely to provide the flexibility you want for sophisticated marketing operations.